 - COVID-19 based “phishing” scams in which malicious actors send emails or other electronic messages purporting to be government, health care, or charitable organizations

-- Potential privacy concerns related to an employer’s solicitation or collection of employees’ personal health and/or travel information
+- Potential privacy concerns related to an employer’s solicitation or collection of employees’ personal health and/or travel information, as well as general contact tracing.

-Potential Impact on SEC Disclosures for Public Companies
+Potential Impact on Corporate Governance, Shareholder Relations, and SEC Disclosures for Public Companies

 For its part, the U.S. Securities and Exchange Commission has recognized that COVID-19 raises “potential compliance issues” for companies with SEC reporting obligations.
-To help alleviate such issues, on March 4, 2020, the SEC announced that, subject to certain conditions, companies impacted by COVID-19 would have an additional 45 days to file certain disclosure reports and schedules that would otherwise have been due between March 1 and April 30, 2020.
-Among other conditions, companies must file a Form 8-K or Form 6-K summarizing why the relief is needed in their particular circumstances.
-We provide more detail on the SEC’s announcement here.
+To help alleviate such issues, on March 4, 2020, the SEC announced that, subject to certain conditions, companies impacted by COVID-19 would have an additional 45 days to file certain disclosure reports and schedules that would otherwise have been due between March 1 and April 30, 2020 (more detail on the SEC announcement provided here).

 Human Resources and Benefits Issues

-As COVID-19 has become a pandemic, employers are navigating a complex web of issues to protect their workforces as employees develop symptoms of the virus, travel restrictions are being implemented by the government and by employers, and schools are closing or conducting classes remotely.
+As COVID-19 became a pandemic, employers have learned to navigate a complex web of issues to protect their workforces as employees develop symptoms of the virus, travel restrictions imposed or arise, and schools conduct classes remotely.

 In the United States, federal law requires employers “to provide their employees with working conditions that are free of known dangers.”
 The Occupational Health and Safety Administration has published guidance for employers on how to address this obligation in connection with COVID-19, emphasizing that “[e]xisting OSHA standards apply to protecting workers from” COVID-19.